DataDog/dd-trace-js/MIGRATING.md

 ### Support for `jest-jasmine2` has been removed

-The default runner for Jest was changed to `jest-circus` around 2 years ago and is no longer supported by our Jest integration for CI Visibility.
+The default test runner for Jest was changed to `jest-circus` around 2 years ago and is no longer supported by our Jest integration for CI Visibility.
 We recommend upgrading to `jest-circus` to anyone still using `jest-jasmine2`.